Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this work, we presented a novel reinforcement learning-based method for the precise placement of irregularly shaped objects in environments with constrained neighbor relations, demonstrating significant improvements in compactness and spatial efficiency over existing baselines.
-Our approach ensures minimized bounding box increase, significantly lower than the baseline methods, and it maintains dense object assemblies, achieving a notable reduction in mean distances between objects.
-Despite a higher collision rate in certain scenarios, the trade-offs are justifiable given the significant gains in compactness and space utilization.
-The implementation of reference lines proves to be a key factor in achieving these results, suggesting their essential role in structured and efficient object placement.
+In this work, we presented a novel reinforcement learning-based method for the compact placement of irregularly shaped objects that maintains spatial constraints with adjacent objects in the assembly.
+Our approach ensures significantly minimized layout inflation during placement, measured by the bounding box increase, compared to two baseline methods.
+Importantly, our method achieves compactness close to the geometrically possible layout considering gripper finger width constraints, while achieving zero collisions.
+Furthermore, it maintains dense object assemblies, achieving a notable reduction in mean distances between objects.